 Is red meat bad for you or not?

-Last year, an international study came under scrutiny for suggesting that reducing how much red and processed meat you eat might not have the obvious health benefits that has long been thought.
+In 2019, an international study came under scrutiny for suggesting that reducing how much red and processed meat you eat might not have the obvious health benefits that has long been thought.

 What are the facts?

 Eating red meat, processed meat or poultry increases risk of heart disease

 “With the exception of fish, a high intake of red and processed meats and poultry is linked with higher risk for heart disease,” says Dr. Raju.
 “This means eating two or more servings a week of processed or unprocessed meat or poultry – which is high in fat and cholesterol – can lead to heart disease.”

 The American Heart Association recommends a serving size of meat to be 3 ounces (roughly a deck of cards).

 “Processed meat is in some way preserved,” says Dr. Raju.
 “This also includes flavoring through salting, curing, fermenting and smoking.”